KhoaNguyenDucAnh/MM-Det/README.md

 - We develop an effective detector, MM-Det, based on multimodal forgery representation.

 - We release Diffusion Video Forensics (DVF) as a diffusion-generated video dataset for forgery detection on diffusion videos.
-The dataset will be available soon.
+We provide the dataset links of DVF here.
+[BaiduNetDisk](https://pan.baidu.com/s/1vDCocTRWedmktmzcP903pQ?pwd=KuRo)(Code: KuRo).
+The Google drive link is in preparation.

 <table class="center">
     <tr>